bslee8711/NTIRE2026-ALN-White-Lighting-Submission/README.md

 # NTIRE2026-ALN White Lighting Submission

-This repository contains solution of Team GeoNorm for the NTIRE 2026 Ambient Light Normalization (ALN) White Lighting challenge.
+This repository contains the solution of Team GeoNorm for the NTIRE 2026 Ambient Light Normalization (ALN) White Lighting challenge.

 ---